Farmington, Connecticut: Economy

-Farmington is home to a significant and growing number of corporations.
-Fortune 500 industrial conglomerate United Technologies is headquartered on Farm Springs Road along with its subsidiary Otis Elevator.
+United Technologies was headquartered on Farm Springs Road along with its subsidiary Otis Worldwide.
+In 2019 it was announced that United Technologies would relocated its headquarters to Waltham, Massachusetts after the merger with Raytheon.

+McKesson had a location in Farmington before departing in 2019.

 Carvel, ConnectiCare, Farmington Displays, and Horizon Technology Finance, all maintain corporate headquarters in Farmington.
-Other prominent employers include the American Red Cross, Bank of America, Farmington Sports Arena, McKesson, Stanley Black & Decker and TRUMPF Inc.
+Other prominent employers include the American Red Cross, Bank of America, Farmington Sports Arena, Stanley Black & Decker and TRUMPF Inc.

 Farmington Bank was headquartered in town until it was acquired by People's United Bank in 2018.

 The Jackson Laboratory of Bar Harbor, Maine, is building a new facility on the grounds of the University of Connecticut Health Center, which specializes in the research and development of genomic medicine.
 The project is part of BioScience Connecticut, an initiative designed to launch Connecticut into the forefront of biomedical research.
 A growing collection of doctor's offices and medical practices is concentrated in the vicinity of the University of Connecticut Health Center.

 Farmington is unique in that more people work within the town lines than actually live there, a characteristic atypical of a traditional suburb.